-In our experience, most people have learned how to work a plunger; some of them have also made a trip or two to the hardware store to buy harsh chemical drain cleaner.
-Sometimes though, these “go to solutions” aren’t good enough to clear a stubborn clog in a toilet, a bathtub drain, or a kitchen sink drain.
+In our experience, most people have learned how to work a plunger; some of them have also made a trip or two to the hardware store to buy a harsh chemical drain cleaner.
+Sometimes though, these “go-to solutions” aren’t good enough to clear a stubborn clog in a toilet, a bathtub drain, or a kitchen sink drain.

 Clogs are very common in households with small children, but even adults can misuse their garbage disposals, kitchen sink drains, bathroom drains and toilets merely due to a lack of education about plumbing – it happens.

 If you’re like most homeowners, you’ll try to clear a clog on your own before calling a plumber.
 If you encounter a stubborn clog and no amount of plunging or drain cleaner will clear the clog, you have no other choice but to have your drains “physically” cleaned.
 The first thing to do is to feed a plumbing snake down the pipe and see if that does the trick.

 If you’re cleaning a sink drain, we recommend covering the overflow valve because this allows pressure to build up so the clog can be broken through.
 If a snake doesn’t clear the clog, you’ll need to use a power auger, which is more effective at cutting through clogs.
 Usually, power augers are used by people with basic plumbing knowledge.
 If you don’t know much about plumbing, you could accidentally damage your plumbing system with this machine.